rerun-io/rerun/docs/content/reference/types/components/marker_size.md

 title: "MarkerSize"
 ---

-Ui size of a marker in points.
+Size of a marker in UI points.

 ## Links